Skip to main content

 Overview

-The World-Wide-Web Consortium (W3C) has defined a standard called Verifiable Credentials (VCs).
+The World-Wide-Web Consortium (W3C) has defined a data model for Verifiable Credentials (VCs).
 A VC is a portable digital version of everyday credentials like education certificates, permits, licenses, registrations, and so on.
-VCs are digitally signed by the issuing party and are tamper proof, privacy preserving, revocable, and digitally verifiable.
-The UN has previously assessed this standard and has recommended it's use for a variety of cross border trade use cases in a recent white paper.
+VCs are digitally signed by the issuing party and are tamper evident, privacy preserving, revocable, and digitally verifiable.
+The UN has previously assessed this standard and has recommended its use for a variety of cross border trade use cases in a recent white paper.
 VCs are inherently decentralized and so are an excellent fit for UNTP which recommends that passports, credentials, and traceability events are all issued as W3C VCs.
 A related W3C standard called Decentralized Identifiers (DIDs) provides a mechanism to manage the cryptographic keys used by verifiable credentials and also to link multiple credentials into verifiable trust graphs.
 DIDs are not the same as the business / product / location identifiers maintained by authoritative agencies - but can be linked to them.

 Business requirements for UNTP application of VCs